 This ‘creamy’ and thick tomato tahini sauce is quite possibly the best sauce you’ll make all year.
 Plus, it’s full of protein, fiber and nutrients.
 You surely can’t find that in a jarred tomato sauce in the store, folks.
 You’ll want to make it over and over again.
 I just made it last weekend to serve over roasted chickpeas and it was delish.
 It’s also fabulous for any of your homemade pizzas.
 You know I LOVE pizza!

 Check out these pizza recipes of mine that you can use this tomato sauce with.

 Blissful Quinoa Pizza Crust from my cookbook, Eating Clean

 I know you’re going to love this recipe.
 It’s calling your name just in time for those chilly autumn nights.
-Fire up your oven (you know it missed you this summer) and welcome this roasted yumminess into your life.
+Fire up your oven (you know it missed you this summer) and welcome this roasted yumminess and creamy dreamy tomato tahini sauce into your life.

 Try to buy everything organic.
 Here’s why I eat organic: The Benefits of Eating Organic.

 - 1/2 cup quinoa

 - 1 large head cauliflower cut into small 1 inch florets

 - Sea salt and freshly ground pepper to taste